 The sea’s only other creatures with the capability of consuming a human, killer and sperm whales, are not normally considered threats to man.
 Sharks, on the other hand, have been documented attackers (and sometime consumers) of humans around the world throughout recorded history.

 Shark attack did not become a subject of particular public interest until the twentieth century.
 Several factors have contributed to the upswing in public awareness of shark attack during the last sixty years.
 First and foremost has been the evolution of the press from a parochial to a cosmopolitan news-gathering system that covers a larger portion of the world in a more rapid and comprehensive manner.

-Increased competition and a shift of journalistic values in certain quarters additionally has contributed to more active searches for “shock” stories, i.e. those that titillate the public and promote sales.
+Increased competition and a shift of journalistic values in certain quarters have additionally contributed to more active searches for “shock” stories (i.e. those that titillate the public and promote sales.)
 Needless to say, an examination of current weekly tabloids confirms that “shark eats man” is a best-selling story line.
 World War II, with a plethora of air and sea disasters never before encountered during previous confrontations or in peacetime, regrettably spawned large numbers of shark attacks and spurred research to find an effective shark repellent.

 The general worldwide trend towards more intense utilization of marine waters for recreational activities during this time period has also increased the chances of shark-human interactions with a resulting increase in the total number of attacks.
 Add in fictionalized shark accounts in the popular press and movies and it’s easy to see why shark attack is a hot topic.